isomerpages/moe-orchidparksec/_links/Prospective Students (DSA)/Performing Arts.md

 <br>- Relevant qualification(s) in the Performing Arts (if any)
 <br>2) Others:
 <br>- Conduct grade of at least ‘Very Good’ in his/her Primary 5 and Primary 6 school report
 <br><b>Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.
+The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.
 Due to different profiles of applicants, selection/shortlisting trends may differ year on year.
 Shortlisted applicants will be required to undergo performance tasks and interviews.</b></p>

 </div>